fredyalmenares/gateway_test/README.md

 3. The docker-compose can take a while to finish its execution, since it is a multistage build designed to make the final container lighter.
-Once complete, the service can be found at http://localhost:<SERVER_PORT>/v1/api/swagger-ui/
+Once complete, the service swagger documentation can be found at http://localhost:<SERVER_PORT>/v1/api/swagger-ui/

 4. For stopping the service, type docker-compose down -v in the root folder